mozilla/addons-server/docs/api/topics/search.rst

         }

-Category Listing With Featured Apps
+Featured App Listing
 ===================================

-.. http:get::  /api/v1/apps/search/creatured/
+.. http:get::  /api/v1/apps/search/featured/

     **Request**

     Accepts the same parameters and returns the same objects as the normal search interface: :ref:`search-api`.
+Includes 'featured'
-Includes 'creatured' list of apps, listing featured apps for the requested category, if any.
+    list of apps, listing featured apps for the requested category, if any.
+When no category is specified, frontpage featured apps are listed.

     **Response**:

     :param meta: :ref:`meta-response-label`.
     :param objects: A :ref:`listing <objects-response-label>` of :ref:`apps <app-response-label>` satisfying the search parameters.
-    :param creatured: A list of :ref:`apps <app-response-label>` featured for the requested category, if any
+    :param featured: A list of :ref:`apps <app-response-label>` featured for the requested category, if any
     :status 200: successfully completed..